vivek0902/scroll-top-bottom/README.md

-Sure!
-Here's an example of a `README.md` file for your project that explains what it does, how to set it up, and how to use it:

----

 # Smooth Scroll with Scroll Indicator in React

 This project demonstrates how to implement smooth scrolling functionality, section navigation, and a scroll indicator in a React app.
 It includes: